currinjs/CurrinJS/aio/content/guide/ngmodule.md

-You're importing some extra symbols from the Angular core library that you're not using yet.
+You're importing some extra symbols from the Currin core library that you're not using yet.
 They'll become relevant later in this page.

 </div>